-FIGMENT, the Emerging New York Architect Committee (ENYA) of the American Institute of Architects New York Chapter (AIANY), and the Structural Engineers Association of New York (SEAoNY) are pleased to announce that their competition jury has selected CDR Studio's Governor's Cup as the winner of the fourth annual City of Dreams Pavilion Competition.
-Governor's Cup will be assembled on Governors Island this spring, and will be open to the public for the summer 2014 season.
+FIGMENT, the Emerging New York Architect Committee (ENYA) of the American Institute of Architects New York Chapter (AIANY), and the Structural Engineers Association of New York (SEAoNY) selected CDR Studio's Governor's Cup as the winner of the fourth annual City of Dreams Pavilion Competition.
+Governor's Cup was assembled on Governors Island last spring, and was open to the public for the summer 2014 season.

-The Governor's Cup Pavilion hovers among a cluster of trees on the Parade Ground.
+The Governor's Cup Pavilion hovered among a cluster of trees on the Parade Ground.
 Inspired by tape-lace crochet, used plastic cups, saved from discard from throughout the city, are bound by zip-ties into a densely-knit serpentine structure.
-Undulating between the tree branches, the canopy is suspended by strapping and turn-buckled cabling.
-The trees are unscathed.
-A lacy infill of cups between the tape structure and branches create an airborne topography and shadow play.
-The configuration forms an outdoor room, shimmering in the sun and echoing with breeze-driven sound.
-Now that the winner has been announced, the design team will work with FIGMENT and Governors Island to select the final site for the project, refine the design based on the site selected, and obtain necessary approvals for the project.
+Undulating between the tree branches, the canopy was suspended by strapping and turn-buckled cabling.
+The trees were unscathed.
+A lacy infill of cups between the tape structure and branches created an airborne topography and shadow play.
+The configuration formed an outdoor room, shimmering in the sun and echoing with breeze-driven sound.

 The Disposable Cup Crisis